jpmorganchase/Phantom/phantom/docs/user/tutorial1.rst

    :width: 100%
    :figclass: align-center

-The next part of the tutorial describes how to add your own plots to TensorBoard through Phantom.
+The next part of the tutorial will describe how to add your own plots to TensorBoard through Phantom.